Effective Use of Limited Resources

 Equipped with RFID tags, they have been installed in tourist spots to provide information related to the spot to visitors via their smartphones, which is contributing to regional revitalization.

-In addition, we have begun recycling into plastic bags for airport deployment (NARITA INTERNATIONAL AIRPORT CORPORATION).
+In addition, we have begun recycling them into plastic bags for use at airports (NARITA INTERNATIONAL AIRPORT CORPORATION).

 Collaboration with Stakeholders